← Back to research

 Product Overview

 The Realtime API was first introduced in public beta in October 2024 and has since been used by thousands of developers to build production voice agents.
-The GA release includes the new gpt-realtime model, which shows significant improvements in instruction following, function calling, and natural speech quality.
+The August 2025 GA release introduced the gpt-realtime model, which showed significant improvements in instruction following, function calling, and natural speech quality.

 The API is optimized for real-world tasks like customer support, personal assistance, and education—trained in collaboration with customers to excel at production voice agent use cases.